jsecurity101/Detecting-Process-Injection-Techniques/README.md

 * https://github.com/secrary/InjectProc
 * https://github.com/djhohnstein/ProcessReimaging

-# Reading from the datasets:
+# Reading From The Datasets:

 - You can read from the json file directly from within the notebooks (see Raw notebooks for an example).